-We are registering the shares of Class A common stock covered by this prospectus on behalf of the selling stockholder.
-We will not receive any of the proceeds from sales of the shares by the selling stockholder.
+We are registering the shares of Class A common stock covered by this prospectus on behalf of the selling stockholders.
+We will not receive any of the proceeds from sales of the shares by the selling stockholders.

-The selling stockholder named in this prospectus, or pledgees, donees, transferees or other successors-in-interest selling shares received from the selling stockholder as a gift, partnership distribution or other non-sale related transfer after the date of this prospectus, may sell these shares from time to time.
-The selling stockholder will act independently of Odetics in making decisions with respect to the timing, manner and size of each sale.
-The sales may be made on one or more exchanges or in the over-the-counter market or otherwise at prices and at terms then prevailing or at prices related to the then current market price or in negotiated transactions.
-The selling stockholder may effect such transactions by selling the shares to or through broker-dealers.
+The selling stockholders named in this prospectus, or pledgees, donees, transferees or other successors-in-interest selling shares received from the selling stockholders as a gift, partnership distribution or other non-sale related transfer after the date of this prospectus, may sell or otherwise dispose of these shares from time to time.
+The selling stockholders will act independently of Odetics in making decisions with respect to the timing, manner and size of each disposition.
+The dispositions may be made on one or more exchanges or in the over-the-counter market or otherwise at prices and at terms then prevailing or at prices related to the then current market price or in negotiated transactions.
+The selling stockholders may effect such transactions by selling their shares to or through broker-dealers.
 The shares may be sold by one or more of, or a combination of, the following:

-- . a block trade in which the broker-dealer so engaged will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - . purchases by a broker-dealer as principal and resale by such broker-dealer for its account under this prospectus; - . an exchange distribution in accordance with the rules of such exchange;

-- . ordinary brokerage transactions and transactions in which the broker solicits purchasers; or - . in privately negotiated transactions.
+- a block trade in which the broker-dealer so engaged will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - purchases by a broker-dealer as principal and resale by such broker-dealer for its account under this prospectus; - an exchange distribution in accordance with the rules of such exchange; - ordinary brokerage transactions and transactions in which the broker solicits purchasers; or - in privately negotiated transactions.

 To the extent required, this prospectus may be amended or supplemented from time to time to describe a specific plan of distribution.
-In effecting sales, broker-dealers engaged by the selling stockholder may arrange for other broker-dealers to participate in such resales.
+In effecting sales, broker-dealers engaged by the selling stockholders may arrange for other broker-dealers to participate in such resales.

 The selling stockholder may enter into hedging transactions with broker-dealers in connection with distributions of the shares or otherwise.
 In such transactions, broker-dealers may engage in short sales of the shares in the course of hedging the positions they assume with the selling stockholder.
 The selling stockholder also may sell shares short and redeliver the shares to close out such short positions.
 The selling stockholder may enter into option or other transactions with broker-dealers which require the delivery to the broker-dealer of the shares.
 The broker-dealer may then resell or otherwise transfer such shares under this prospectus.
 The selling stockholder also may loan or pledge the shares to a broker-dealer.
-The broker-dealer may sell the shares under this prospectus.
+The broker-dealer may sell the shares so loaned, or upon a default the broker-dealer may sell the pledged shares under this prospectus.